Doctor of Nursing Practice (Post-MSN to DNP)

 The focus of this course is on leadership skills preparing nurses for intra/interprofessional leadership in complex healthcare systems including collaborative and consultative models, conflict and board management, and advanced communication and team-building skills with emphasis on innovation and change.
 Clock hours: 2 clock hours class (30 hours class) Prerequisite: NURS 5339 Open for Cross Enrollment on Space Available Basis.

 NURS 7303.
-Science of Knowledge Translation and Implementation I. 3 Credit Hours.
+Knowledge Translation: Searching, Appraising and Synthesizing Evidence.
+3 Credit Hours.

-This course builds a foundation for advanced clinical scholarship, preparing students to conduct a systematic search of the literature to address a research-practice gap, critically appraise the identified literature, and synthesize this body of literature to identify an evidence-based intervention(s) to address this gap.
-Students will analyze various models of evidence-based practice (EBP) and knowledge translation to guide the implementation of knowledge into practice.
-They will critically appraise and synthesize primary research, systematic reviews, and best practice guidelines to address clinical questions.
-Prerequisites: NURS 6320 Open for Cross Enrollment on Space Available Basis.
+In this course, students build a foundation for clinical scholarship in advanced nursing practice.
+Students will analyze various models of evidence-based practice (EBP) and knowledge translation.
+They will critically appraise and synthesize primary research, systematic reviews, and best practice guidelines to address a clinical issue related to a knowledge-practice gap.
+Open for Cross Enrollment on Space Available Basis.

 NURS 7304.
-Science of Knowledge Translation and Implementation II.
+Knowledge Translation: Designing and Implementing Evidence-Based Interventions.
 3 Credit Hours.

-In this course students will enhance their capacity to integrate research and knowledge into practice.
-Students will examine knowledge translation models, implementation designs, program evaluation methods, and analytical approaches to improve practice, patient, and system-level outcomes.
-Students will also be introduced to strategies that sustain and facilitate evidence-based interventions in complex healthcare delivery systems.
-Ethical issues related to knowledge translation and implementation will also be explored in this course.
-Prerequisites: NURS 7303.
-Open for Cross Enrollment on Space Available Basis.
+In this course, students learn how to translate knowledge into practice using research and other forms of evidence to enhance quality and safety in healthcare.
+They will apply knowledge translation models, implementation designs, evaluation models, and analytical approaches to improve practice, patient, population, and system-level outcomes.
+Additionally, students will select context-specific implementation and change strategies that facilitate and sustain evidence-based interventions in complex healthcare delivery systems, aiming for safe, timely, effective, efficient, and patient-centered care.
+Students will address ethical issues related to knowledge translation and implementation.
+Prerequisites: NURS 7303 Open for Cross Enrollment on Space Available Basis.

 NURS 7311.
 Theories and Research in Leadership, Quality, Safety, and Evidence Base.
 3 Credit Hours.